Woman accused in racist attack is charged in 2nd hit-and-run

 Nicole Franklin, who also goes by the name Nicole Poole, was charged Monday by Des Moines police with attempted murder in connection with a Dec.
 9 crash that occurred less than an hour before another crash in suburban Clive.

-In the latest charge, Franklin was accused of leaving a roadway, traveling onto a sidewalk and hitting a 12-year-old boy in an apartment complex in Des Moines.
+In the latest charge, Franklin was accused of leaving a roadway, travelling onto a sidewalk and hitting a 12-year-old boy in an apartment complex in Des Moines.
 The boy suffered minor injuries.

 In the other incident, Franklin was charged with attempted murder after a sport utility vehicle hit Natalia Miranda as the 14-year-old was walking to school to watch a basketball game.
 Miranda suffered a concussion and severe bruising and was hospitalized for two days.